Brewing at Home: Kaldi’s Tips for Making it Great

 - Grab an Aeropress and go through a myriad of different recipes.

 - Cup coffees next to each other.
-Here’s our video for how to do that at home using our Blend Sampler Box.
+Here’s our video for cupping coffee at home using our Blend Sampler Box.
 This is a great way to try coffee alone or have a little "event" with friends and loved ones.

 - Make your own water (well, add minerals to it, don’t do advanced chemistry or anything)